N4iF/MotivationQuotes/README.md

 ## How to Use:

-Clone or download this repository to your local machine.
+1. Clone or download this repository to your local machine.
-Install the required Python packages using pip install -r requirements.txt.
+2. Install the required Python packages using `pip install -r requirements.txt`.
-Run the script using the command python messages_notifier.py.
+3. Run the script using the command python messages_notifier.py.

+## Important step

+* change the path file for image in the python code at 17 line.

 ## Features:

 Fetches motivational quotes from a public API.